To,

 HUMAN RESOURCES

-At Torrent Pharma, we recognise our employees as the Companys most valuable assets essential to our growth and success.
-Our employees at every level, contribute through their commitment, loyalty and hard work making our achievements possible.
-In order to sustain this, we continue to build competencies to embrace the new skills for a sustainable future.
-This has enabled the Company to develop an inclusive, multicultural organisation that fosters employee satisfaction, diversity and a sense of belonging.
+At Torrent Pharma, we understand our employees are our most valuable assets, essential to our growth and success.
+Their commitment, loyalty, and hard work drive our achievements.
+In order to sustain this momentum, we continue to build competencies and embrace new skills for a sustainable future.
+This approach has fostered an inclusive, multicultural organisation that prioritises employee satisfaction, diversity, and a sense of belonging.

-Our coaching and mentoring programs alongside initiatives such as Sahyog, Baat-cheet and U Coffee sessions empower employees to speak out on issues, learn and grow both professionally and personally.
+Our structured coaching and mentoring programs, along with initiatives such as Sahyog, Baat-cheet, and U Coffee sessions provide employees with opportunities to share their perspectives, seek guidance, and enhance their personal and professional development.

 VIGIL MECHANISM

-This reporting system not only encourages the reporting of unethical behavior but also ensures the protection of whistle blowers, granting them direct access to the Audit Committee.
-Our Code of Business Conduct articulates important corporate ethical practices that shapes our business operations and represent our core values.
+This system encourages the reporting of unethical behaviour while ensuring whistleblower protection, with direct access to the Audit Committee.
+Our Code of Business Conduct outlines key corporate ethical practices that guide our business operations and reflect our core values.

-Both the Whistle blower Policy and Code of Business Conduct are accessible on our website at www.torrentpharma.com demonstrating our commitment to transparency and accountability.
+Both the Whistleblower Policy and Code of Business Conduct are accessible on our website at www.torrentpharma.com, underscoring our commitment to transparency and accountability.

-In addition, the Company has in place the Human Rights Policy defining the guiding principles for respecting and protecting the Human Rights across the Companys operations.
+Additionally, the Company has in place Human Rights Policy defining the principles for respecting and protecting human rights across all operations.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The CSR Activities undertaken by the Company were under the thrust areas of Community Healthcare, Sanitation & Hygiene, Education & Knowledge Enhancement and Social Care & Concern.
-During the year, the Company was required to spend H 29.65 crore (2% of the average net profit of the past three financial years).
-The total amount spent during the year was H 40.96 crore.
-Further, the unspent amount at the end of the year was transferred to "Unspent CSR Account".
+The CSR Activities undertaken by the Company were under the thrust areas of Community Healthcare, Education & Knowledge Enhancement and Social care & concern.
+During the year, the Company was required to spend H33.31 crores (2% of the average net profit of the past three financial years).
+The total amount spent during the year was H35.03 crores.
+Further, the unspent amount at the end of the year was transferred to "Unspent CSR Account" of related ongoing projects by the Company.
 The brief details of the major CSR activities are described hereunder:

 In the past years, UNMF adjusted its approach towards community healthcare initiatives, which are now carried out in two distinct categories viz.
 Outreach Activities and Medical Services.